 - Based on Safe Working Load: Double girder cranes can lift the loads up to 500Tcapacity.
 Single girder cranes are suitable for the low safe working load.
 Because of extra girder in double girder cranes load distributed in two girders and hence double girder cranes can carry safer working load than single girder cranes.

 - Based on Application: Double girder cranes are efficient for intensive use.
 Because of the rigidity of the structure, they are used in extreme conditions like lifting the molten metals.
 Single girder cranes are used for irregular and light use.
-They are used in small workshops, storage area, etc.
+They are used in small workshops, storage areas, etc.

 - Based on Long Travel Speed: The single girder cranes are suitable for lower long travel speed whereas the double girder cranes can run with higher long travel speed.

 - Based on Cost: In general, the single girder cranes are less costly than the double girder cranes.
-Double girder cranes consist of more walkways, other accessories which add the cost.
+Double girder cranes consist of more walkways, other accessories that add the cost.
 Single girder cranes cost less in many ways, only one cross girder is required, the trolley is simpler and installation is quicker.

 To move extremely heavy or bulky loads through the overhead space in a facility, instead of through aisles or on the floor, an overhead crane (also called an industrial crane, crane, or overhead traveling crane is a machine that lifts, lowers and moves a load horizontally.

-EOT Crane Working Principle system consists of three working movements: crane hook up and down lifting, trolley lateral movement and crane long traveling longitudinal motion.
+Overhead Crane Working Principle system consists of three working movements: crane hook up and down lifting, trolley lateral movement and crane long traveling longitudinal motion.

 A gantry crane is slightly different from a bridge crane.
 The general premise is the same, but the operation is different.
 Some gantry cranes ride along a track installed on the floor or use a V-groove caster to keep moving in a straight line.
 Gantry cranes are usually less expensive than an overhead bridge crane.

-EOT (Electronic overhead traveling) crane is an essential industrial equipment involved in material handling job.
+EOT (Electronic overhead traveling) crane is essential industrial equipment involved in material handling job.
 Overhead EOT single girder cranes are used to lift the objects by a hoist fitted in a trolley.
 It comes under standard crane types.

 Overhead Crane Parts: components, parts, technical specifications, maintenance of traveling industrial cranes, aircraft, hoists, winches, etc.